jorisvandenbossche/DS-python-data-analysis/_solved/pandas_06_groupby_operations.md

 +++

-Oftentimes you want to know how many elements there are in a certain group (or in other words: the number of occurences of the different values from a column).
+Often you want to know how many elements there are in a certain group (or in other words: the number of occurences of the different values from a column).

 To get the size of the groups, we can use `size`: